ChrisEYin/sustain/_posts/2015-1-2-on-management.md

 * Promote from within.
 The best in that discipline gets promoted.
 This way the team doesn't get demoralized and there is respect.
 Management can be learned later.

-Great stuff, check out the [whole lecture here] (http://startupclass.samaltman.com/courses/lec14/).
+Great stuff, check out the [whole lecture here](http://startupclass.samaltman.com/courses/lec14/).